 So much for sweet dreams right?
-No, actually I have to hand it to my parents they have adjusted quite well to my “flying by the seat of my shorts fashion.”
+Actually I have to hand it to my parents they have adjusted quite well to my “flying by the seat of my shorts fashion.”
 I tailored this expression because I actually do a little research before jetting off to a new location.

-As I continue to ramble on down the road, I’m realizing (being told) I’m not quite like everyone else.
+As I continue to ramble down the road, I’m realizing (being told) I’m not like everyone else.
 Who knew?
 And I thought everyone traveling was a pittakionophobic who couldn’t wink…

 Time out: No that mass conglomeration of letters is not a spelling error (for once.)
-Gather round because I have a confession; Hi..
-My name is Rita, and… I’m afraid of stickers.
+Gather round because I have a confession; Hi, my name is Rita, and I’m afraid of stickers.
 Yes stickers.
 It is time to peel back the sheet and shed some light on this phobia.
-For as long as I can remember stickers have given me intense anxiety, especially the ones on fruits… they say an apple a day keeps the doctor away, but for me an apple a day might just push me into therapy.
+For as long as I can remember stickers have given me intense anxiety, especially the ones on fruit.
+They say an apple a day keeps the doctor away, but for me an apple a day might just push me into therapy.
 There are untold hundreds (probably not thousands just hundreds) of others out there like me.

 So now that y’all know my deepest, darkest fear, I believe I speak for everyone when I say, okayyyy…